 Sculptor, painter, graphic artist, creator of installations, scenery designer, art theoretician, educator.
-Born June 15, 1934 in Zawory in Poznań Province; lives in Poznań.
+Born June 15, 1934 in Zawory in Poznań Province.
+Died on September 18, 2014.

 Berdyszak studied sculpture at the State Higher School of the Visual Arts in Poznań from 1952 to 1958, simultaneously experimenting with painting and the graphic arts.
 From his earliest period, much of his work focused on the problems of space.
 In his series titled Koła podwójne / Double Circles (1962-1964 and 1967-1969), he effectively smashed the convention of the quadrilateral painting by creating canvasses in the shape of two circles arranged vertically one above the other.
 These he covered with blurred, contrasting forms that created a kind of illusory, inner space.

-Berdyszak's oeuvre also includes examples of ephemeral art as well as vast volumes of drawn sketches and texts written and spoken during various public meetings, lectures, presentations, etc. Since 1965 he has been teaching at his alma mater (which in 1996 became the Academy of Fine Arts in Poznań).
-Since 1990 he has chaired the Program Council of the Center for Polish Sculpture in Orońsko and been a member of the program council for the International Graphic Art Triennial in Krakow.
-Since the beginning of his career, apart from the work he did in the pure visual arts, Berdyszak has also been designing stage scenery (working, among others, with the Teatr "Marcinek" / "Little Martin" Theatre in Poznań).
-He has also authored a series of theoretical works on the links between theatre and the visual arts.
+Berdyszak's oeuvre also includes examples of ephemeral art as well as vast volumes of drawn sketches and texts written and spoken during various public meetings, lectures, presentations, etc. In 1965 he began teaching at his alma mater (which in 1996 became the Academy of Fine Arts in Poznań).
+In 1990 he became the chair of the Program Council of the Center for Polish Sculpture in Orońsko and was a member of the program council for the International Graphic Art Triennial in Kraków.
+Since the beginning of his career, apart from the work he did in the pure visual arts, Berdyszak also designed stage scenery (working, among others, with the Teatr "Marcinek" / "Little Martin" Theatre in Poznań).
+He also authored a series of theoretical works on the links between theatre and the visual arts.